Monday - Friday

 Average waiting time (referral to 1st appointment):

-8.1 weeks
+8.4 weeks

 Common questions

-Although we are not commissioned to provide assessment and treatment of bipolar disorder, we do sometimes assess patients with bipolar disorder if: a) The pattern of symptoms is one of chronic or recurrent depression; b) The current episode is chronic depression (i.e. symptoms persisting for at least two years); and c) Guideline-based treatment for bipolar depression have been followed and the patient has not responded to treatment.
+Although we are not commissioned to provide assessment and treatment of bipolar disorder, we do sometimes assess patients with bipolar disorder if: a) The primary pattern of mood episodes is one of chronic or recurrent depression; b) The current episode is chronic depression (i.e. symptoms persisting for at least two years); and c) Guideline-based treatment for bipolar depression have been followed and the patient has not responded to treatment.

 Unfortunately, no. We are an NHS service, funded by NHS Scotland, and all referrals need to come from NHS services.
 We would suggest having a conversation with your consultant about being referred.
 If you are only seeing a private psychiatrist, we would normally ask for your care to be transferred to the NHS and for them to make the referral.